Warwick-Plasma/Lare2d/README.md

 ---------------------------------

-The easiest method of downloading the code is to grab a copy of the latest release package, located in the "Releases" section of the CCPForge site.
+The easiest method of downloading the code is to grab a copy of the latest release package, located in the "Releases" section of the LareXd web-site.

 For more advanced users, the code is also hosted on a git repository.
 Further details on this are provided below.

-The "Releases" section of the CCPForge site contains files in the form "lare2d-3.1.0.tar.gz".
+The "Releases" section of the LareXd site contains files in the form "lare2d-3.1.0.tar.gz".
 These are tarred and gzipped packages of the code which can be unpacked with the command `tar xzf lare2d-3.1.0.tar.gz`.
 This will create a directory called "lare2d-3.1.0".